 In March 2015, we entered into an asset purchase agreement with IDD Biotech SAS, or IDD Biotech, to acquire DR5 antibodies and the intellectual property rights associated therewith in connection with our development of HexaBody-DR5/DR5.
 We obtained all right, title and interest in the antibodies and related technology of HexaBody-DR5/DR5 in exchange for an upfront payment of €2.5 million and a subsequent selection milestone payment of €3.5 million for the selection of a clinical candidate.
 We are also subject to meeting development and sales milestones that, if all achieved, would require us to make payments totaling approximately €100.0 million.
-Upon the first commercial sale of a product derived from the purchased antibodies, we would also make, on a country-by-country basis, low-single digit quarterly royalty payments on net sales of such product.
+Upon the first commercial sale of a product derived from the purchased antibodies, we would also make, on a country-by-country basis, low-single digit royalty payments on net sales of such product.
 We can develop and commercialize the purchased antibodies for use in any field except the diagnostic field and we are entitled to out-license the antibodies to any third party for development and commercialization.
 Patents for the purchased antibodies have been assigned to us and we are the sole owner of any intellectual property rights related to these antibodies.
 See "-Product and Technology Collaborations-Collaborations for our Proprietary Product Candidates-IDD Biotech Asset Purchase Agreement" for more information regarding our agreement with IDD Biotech.
-Since 2015, we have paid €3.5 million in milestone payments to IDD Biotech.
-In 2017, there were no milestone payments.